Friedrich42/murrr.space/content/posts/how-to-create-a-tech-blog.md

 ```
 This will create a new hugo site and initialize git repository in it.

 Then you have to choose a theme to use in your blog.
-You can find list of themes [here](https://themes.gohugo.io/).
+There you can find [list of themes](https://themes.gohugo.io/).

 Pick one, click on it and you'll see a button `Download`, click on it.
 ![Download hugo tania](img/hugo-tania-download.png)